- How do I get support for your software?

 - How do I collaborate with you?

 There are lots of ways to work with the OME Consortium.
 Most people use the OME Forums or the Mailing Lists to communicate their needs, status or problems.
-If you want to work with our source code, feel free to check it out.
+If you want to work with our source code, there is now a whole set of documentation to help you to contribute to OME projects.
 If at all possible, consider coming to the next OME User's Meeting to meet us, tell us what you're doing and discuss how we can both help each other.

 - How do I cite OME, OMERO, VisBio, or Bio-Formats?